Generation Next Childcare

 8. How sick does a child have to be before they cannot attend daycare?

 a.
-If your child exhibits any symptoms such as fever, vomiting, rash, diarrhea and/or any other contagious illness. within 24 hours, PLEASE keep your child home.
+If your child exhibits any symptoms such as excessive cough or running nose, fever, vomiting, rash, diarrhea and/or any other contagious symptoms. within 24 hours, PLEASE keep your child home.
 Attempt to treat or consult a doctor.
 If your child is unable to participate in our activities, he/she should not attend daycare and lets face it children really do not want to be away from their parents when feeling sick!!
 GNCC is not equipped to care for sick children.
 It's simply not fair to the child, the providers and all of the other children.

 9. What happens if you (provider) get sick?